 Integration Centers are therapeutic retreat centers that help individuals heal from past traumas and integrate more nurturing practices and paradigms into their life.
 (Psychological integration.)

-And at their core, Integration Centers directly connect individuals, culture, and nature together by directly connecting people with their food.
-All members on site produce, gather, prepare, and consume food together every day.
+And at their core, Integration Centers connect individuals, culture, and nature together by directly connecting people with their food.
+All members on the premises produce, gather, prepare, and consume food together daily.

 The retreat center creates growth in the population of the village: when individuals come from the current, sick culture to participate in healing within a healthy culture, some of them will want to stay.